-Additionally, GPs within your existing portfolio are constantly connecting and scaling their own businesses.
+Additionally, founders within your existing portfolio are constantly connecting and scaling their own businesses and creating new connections.
 Even though your role is to help them, it’s also likely they can lead you to other executives in need of funding.
 A great place to expand your reach to these connections is at relevant industry events.

 Searching in new regions

 One of the most effective means of increasing deal flow and investment performance is to diversify your network and investment pipeline geographically.
 Although the best performing VC funds are based in major technology centers–Silicon Valley, Boston, New York, and increasingly, Miami–the success of these funds comes from outsized performance across the country and around the world.

 A lot of investors have a tendency to source deals and invest in companies based in their backyards.
 According to data from Crunchbase, the tendency to invest “close to home” is apparent among investors specializing in all deal stages, though it is especially pronounced among earlier-stage investors.
 By consolidating and evaluating your network in a single system, you can easily review your deals by region and work to diversify your portfolio.

 By leveraging that deal data, firms are able to expand their geographic reach over time, and in a remote world, these distant connections can happen even faster.
 The sooner you open yourself up to opportunities elsewhere, the sooner you can carve out new deal sources and scale your deal flow pipeline.
 And when your team’s newly logged deal sources all live in one place, you can create consistent, repeatable successes based on clean data.